How do FLJ S8 vs. Zero 9 stack up?

 Disc brakes have the best braking power, give excellent control and perform well in all conditions, although they do require maintenance, and are usually the most expensive.
 Foot brakes are lightweight, simple, and require no maintenance, but tend to perform poorly when compared to other types, are slower to activate and need a specific riding position.
 Drum brakes are also low maintenance, and better performing, particularly in wet conditions, but are heavier and complicated to disassemble.

 Both electronic brakes and regenerative brakes add no extra weight at all, and require no maintenance, but again both types produce less effective braking performance, and can be prone to failure.
 Regenerative brakes can also fail to work when the battery is fully charged.

-FLJ S8 has Disc breaks, and Zero 9 has Disc breaks.
+FLJ S8 has Disc brakes, and Zero 9 has Disc brakes.